Provides information about the rights and responsibilities of landlords and letting agents who rent out houses in the private rented sector.

-The council can impose a fine of up to £5,000 where a lettings agent or property manager who should have joined a scheme has not done so.
+The council can impose a penalty charge notice of up to £5,000 where a lettings agent or property manager who should have joined a scheme has not done so.

 Further information on the requirement for lettings agents and property managers in England to belong to a government approved redress scheme can be found on the GOV.UK website:

 GOV.UK - Lettings agents and property managers: redress schemes (external website)